Balance constants for Coxeter groups: Background on Coxeter groups and root systems

 If $W=W_1 \times W_2$ is a reducible Coxeter group, convex sets $C \subseteq W$ are products $C_1 \times C_2$ of convex sets $C_1 \subseteq W_1$ and $C_2 \subseteq W_2$.
 This implies that $b(C)=\min(b(C_1), b(C_2))$, so it suffices to consider $W$ irreducible in Conjecture~\ref{conj:1-3-2-3-weyl}.

 As the action of $W$ on $\cay_L$ by right multiplication is by graph automorphisms, it is clear that $C$ is convex if and only if $C \cdot w=\{cw \: | \: c \in C\}$ is for every $w \in W$.
 Thus, choosing any $c \in C$ we may consider the translated convex set $C \cdot c^{-1}$ which now contains the identity and is equivalent to $C$ for the purposes of Conjecture~\ref{conj:1-3-2-3-weyl}.
-Convex sets containing $\id$ are exactly the convex \emph{order ideals}, and by Theorem~\ref{thm:tits-convexity} these are clearly the sets $W_{\emptyset}^A$, for which we will often write simply $W^A$.
+Convex sets containing $\id$ are exactly the convex order ideals in left weak order, and by Theorem~\ref{thm:tits-convexity} these are the sets $W_{\emptyset}^A$, for which we will often write simply $W^A$.

-\begin{remark} We make the convention that when ``left" and ``right" are not specified it is assumed that we are working with left weak order, left Cayley graphs and convex sets, and so on. \end{remark}